Last Updated on May 29, 2024 by Soumya

 Well!
 Almost!

-The earthquake of 1755, also known as the Great Lisbon Earthquake, wrecked havoc on the city.
+The 1755 Earthquake, also known as the Great Lisbon Earthquake, wreaked havoc on the city.
 It was followed by a series of fires and a tsunami.

 Lisbon’s commercial center, Praça do Comércio, was completely destroyed.
-This included the Royal Ribeira Palace too and many adjoining monuments/regions.
+The Royal Ribeira Palace and many adjoining monuments/regions were also damaged.

-You can still see the earthquake’s devastating effects at the Carmo Convent which stands tall without a roof.
-A haunting reminder of what happened on that fateful day.
+You can still see the earthquake’s devastating effects at the Carmo Convent, which stands tall without a roof.
+It is a haunting reminder of what happened on that fateful day.

 Lisbon’s beautiful Pombaline Downtown was a result of the earthquake.